“Erm, no. You shouldn’t be dead, not anymore at least. That would make some dozen specialists very incompetent, and make me very sad,” Izusa said.

 Nan looked into Izusa’s eyes.
 Doctor, soother.
 The only difference was that one used magic to help people get better and the other didn’t.
 The titles were interchangeable to an extent.
 Nan frowned.
-That distinction didn’t feel new at all.
-It wasn’t invasive enough to warrant a complaint, but the lack of informed consent bugged her.
+That distinction didn’t feel new until she put conscious effort into it.
+Not invasive enough to warrant a complaint, but the lack of informed consent bugged her.

-Of much more immediate concern was that the cold sensation sinking its way into her ankles was no passing discomfort.
-Rather, an invisible figure cloaked in black that whispered true; she should not have been capable of drawing breath.
+Of much more immediate concern was the cold sensation sinking its way into her ankles.
+It was no passing discomfort.
+Rather, an invisible figure cloaked in black that whispered true: her insides had no right to be unbroken, let alone still inside.

 Izusa placed a palm in her fist.
 “When you die, your soul separates from your body and goes wherever it goes, right?”
-Izusa made an upward wavy motion with her hand, leaving the closed one behind.
-“Reclamation is like casting a net into the meridian, the place soulstuff traverses. ” Izusa caught her fleeing hand and made the palm in fist motion in a new location.
-“People that get snagged are stuffed in artificial bodies that shape themselves after whatever flesh bag they were previously anchored to.”
+Izusa made an upward wavy motion with one hand, leaving the closed one behind.
+“Reclamation is like casting a net into the Meridian, the place soulstuff traverses. ” Izusa caught her fleeing hand and made the palm in fist motion in a new location.
+“People that get snagged are stuffed in artificial bodies that shape themselves after whatever they were previously anchored to.

-“People get put back together from ‘mostly dead’ every once and a while, but ‘literally dead’ is an achievement if you discount necromancy.”
-Izusa faced Nan, arms spread wide.
-“So be happy, this is a second chance!”
-She chirped.
+“It’s pretty easy to put ‘mostly dead’ people back together, but ‘literally dead’ is an achievement if you discount necromancy.”
+Izusa smiled, arms spread wide.
+“So be happy,” She chirped.
+“This is a super rare second chance!”

 “I can’t ask you to send me home, can I?”